RavensbourneWebMedia/Interactive-Narratives/sessions/17/readme.md

 Your blog will have **8 posts** (details in the links below):

-1. [Week 1](../01#blog): What are some of the fundamental elements (for example structure and characteristics) that are required to develop a interactive narrative and why?
+1. [Week 9](../09#blog): What is your favourite board game and why?
-* [Week 2](../02#blog): Research, evidence and explain case studies of how storytelling has been instrumental in the creation of communities and cultures in modern times
+* [Week 10](../10#blog): When creating online content for children, what are some of the ethical considerations you need to take?
-* [Week 3](../03#blog): What are your strength and weaknesses in relation to completing this project?
+* [Week 11](../11#blog): What are your strength and weaknesses in relation to completing this project?
 And how are you going to address them?
-* [Week 4](../04#blog): Pair up with another person (not your team mate) and give each other feedback on your peer learning mini-lessons.
+* [Week 12](../12#blog): Pair up with another person (not your team mate) and give each other feedback on your peer learning mini-lessons.
-* [Week 5](../05#blog): Reflect and evidence your contribution to this group project so far.
+* [Week 13](../13#blog): Reflect and evidence your contribution to this group project so far.
 (Why, what, where, when & how)
-* [Week 6](../06#blog): If you could be the character in your own fictional story.
-What type of character would you be and why?
+* [Week 14](../14#blog): Evidence and analyse how games have developed through time.
-* [Week 7](../07#blog): 500 words reflective report on your (Why, what, where, when & how) contribution to this project.
+* [Week 15](../15#blog): 500 words reflective report on your (Why, what, where, when & how) contribution to this project.

 Your blog posts can be published *anywhere* (we recommend [Medium](https://medium.com)), as long as they are publicly accessible and linked in your [hand-in package](#hand-in-package).